Discrete stress-energy tensor in the loop O(n) model: Combinatorial section

-For an edge~$e$ in a discrete domain~$\Omega$, let~$z_e$ denote its midpoint.
-Recall that we identify oriented edges~$e$ of~$\Omega$ with the half-edges emanating from~$z_e$ in the same directions, and denote by~$\overline{e}$ the oppositely oriented edge~$e$ (equivalently, the opposite half-edge emanating from~$z_e$).
+For an edge~$e$ of~$\Omega$, let~$z_e$ denote its midpoint.
+Recall that we identify oriented edges~$e$ of~$\Omega$ with the half-edges emanating from~$z_e$ in the same directions.
+Given an oriented edge~$e$, we denote the oppositely oriented edge by~$\overline{e}$.
+We use the same notation for oppositely oriented edges emanating from~$z_e$.

+Recall that~$\wp$ denotes the set of all six possible directions of the oriented edges in~$\Hex$.
+We split these directions into positive and negative ones: